-Berryville Main Street is a not-for-profit founded in 1988 to promote and support downtown Berryville as the retail, commercial and cultural center of Berryville and Clarke County.
+Berryville Main Street is a not-for-profit first established in 1992 as Downtown Berryville Inc. to promote and support downtown Berryville, which is the seat of Clarke County.

-In 1992 Berryville Main Street was accepted into the National Trust for Historic Preservation’s “Main Street” program, created to promote the revitalization of small towns across the USA.
-It is one of only 24 towns in the state of Virginia to achieve this prestigious designation.
+In 1992, Berryville Main Street was accepted into the National Trust for Historic Preservation’s “Main Street” program that promotes the revitalization of small towns across the United States.
+Berryville is one of more than 2,400 American communities in the national Main Street Program, and it is one of only 29 Virginia towns with the designation.

-Though national in scope, the initiative is administered by the states.
-In Virginia, it’s called the Virginia Main Street Program.
-Each Main Street program uses the same four point approach to achieve its goals.
-The four points of the Main Street approach correspond with the four forces of real estate value, which are social, political, physical, and economic.
+Though national in scope, the Main Street initiative is administered by each state.
+Each Main Street program uses the same four-point approach to achieve its goals: social, political, physical, and economic.

-Nathan is the Director of the Clarke County Historical Association which operates a museum in downtown Berryville and the historic Burwell-Morgan Mill in Millwood.
-He has a Master’s Degree in Public History and a Graduate Certificate in Museum Management, both from the University of South Carolina.
-Nathan has been in the museum field for 17 years, first as a Curator at the University of South Carolina’s McKissick Museum and later as Director of Exhibits and Collections at the Louisville Slugger Museum & Factory, before coming to Berryville as CCHA Director in 2014.
+BMS board president Nathan Stalvey is also the director of the Clarke County Historical Association that operates a museum in downtown Berryville and the historic Burwell-Morgan Mill in Millwood.
+He earned a master’s degree in public history and a graduate certificate in museum management at the University of South Carolina.
+Before moving to Berryville in 2014, Nathan worked as curator at the University of South Carolina’s McKissick Museum and as director of exhibits and collections at the Louisville Slugger Museum & Factory.